 - Express for Desktop

-Some of the key features of PTVS include support for Python, IronPython & CPython, code editing & browsing, profiling, Python/C++ debugging mixed, Linux/MacOS remote debugging, IntelliSense and IPython.
+Some of the key features of PTVS include support for Python, IronPython & CPython, code editing & browsing, profiling, Python/C++ debugging mixed, Linux/macOS remote debugging, IntelliSense and IPython.
 It also supports web development with Django and many other frameworks.

-It is without any doubt give you best python IDE for windows among the free tier and If you are a visual studio user already and want to try your hands on Python, you need not look for anything beyond PTVS.
+It is without any doubt give you the best python IDE for windows among the free tier and If you are a visual studio user already and want to try your hands on Python, you need not look for anything beyond PTVS.

 Know more about PTVS at – PTVS Python IDE.

 Eric is another open source Python Editor and IDE that comes packed with most of the features required for efficient programming.
 It is written purely in Python and is based on the Qt GUI toolkit and integrates powerful Scintilla editor control.

 Eric is the creation of Detlev Offenbach and is free to use under GPL license.
 Over the years of development, Eric has emerged as one of the most used and features rich IDE.
 It offers a solid plugin management system and can be extended with the use of plugins.

 Eric provides all basic features like call tips, folding, highlighting, class browser, profiling, and code coverage, etc. but the key features that make Eric competitive enough with commercial python IDEs like PyCharm, Wing IDE or Komodo are –